 Play is natural to children.
 It helps children regain a sense of control and mastery.
-It is a safe way of giving expression to what is happening 'within'.
+It is a safe way of giving expression to what is happening ‘within’.
 It is a way to express all kinds of feelings.
-Play offers adults the opportunity to talk with children about safe ways of expressing 'sad, mad and bad.'
+Play offers adults the opportunity to talk with children about safe ways of expressing their thoughts and feelings.

 Children tend to say things directly, simply and clearly and their stage of development influences their understanding of death.
 There are three concepts that are important for children to grasp:

 Most children understand these concepts by the age of 9 years.
 Studies indicate that children’s understanding of death is related to age, verbal ability and cognitive development.
 Children who are bereaved before the age of seven are likely to come to a partial understanding earlier.

 It is important to avoid using euphemisms such as ‘sleeping forever’ or ‘left us…’ as these phrases cause confusion for children.

 Being more dependent on parents, clingy, not wanting to go to school, feeling sick more often, wanting to sleep with parents, needing extra help with tasks normally done alone, withdrawal.
 There may be themes of death in their stories or play.

 Shortened concentration span, confusion, difficulty in making decisions, nightmares, lack of self-esteem.

 Disbelief, numbness, sadness, disorganisation, panic, helplessness, anger, guilt, fear, desire to be an innocent child again, anxiety about others dying.